Back in 1975 an HP‑65 calculator was carried into orbit aboard the American

 For me, the story of an HP‑65 flying on the ASTP mission is personal, both because I owned an HP‑65 back then, and also because I traveled to Houston’s Johnson Space Center at the time of the flight to experience up-close what I considered the “last hurrah” of the golden age of spaceflight.

 It was actually a month or two after the flight when I learned from an article in HP’s 65 Notes newsletter, that an HP‑65 had been carried on board.
-It has been a personal quest of mine ever since then to find and share the programs that were used on the ASTP flight, and — as of January 2024 — I still have not succeeded.
+It has been a personal quest of mine ever since then to find and share the programs that were used on the ASTP flight, and — as of March 2024 — I still have not succeeded.
 But I will share with you here what I have found.

 The Apollo spacecraft crew cabin normally used a 100% oxygen atmosphere at a pressure of 5 psi; the Soyuz cabin normally used a mixed oxygen-nitrogen atmosphere at 14.7 psi.
 Apollo and Soyuz both used a probe-and-drogue docking system, but the implementation on the two spacecraft could hardly be more different.
 These were the main (but by no means only) engineering challenges in accomplishing docking and crew transfer between the two craft.
 The atmosphere difference could only be handled with an “airlock,” and since each craft docked to opposite ends of this airlock, the docking incompatibility was moot.
 Despite that, the Soyuz used a completely new, jointly-developed, androgynous docking system, forerunner of the APAS system used today on the ISS.
 The airlock — which was dubbed the Docking Module (or DM) — was built by Apollo contractor Rockwell International, and launched along with the Apollo CSM in a compartment below it, just as the LM had been on lunar missions.